dan-choe/UMLDesignApplication/README.md

 # UML Design Application

-** UML Design Application ** is an application to draw UML class diagram, and it exports .java files automatically.
+** UML Design Application ** is an application to draw UML class diagram, and it generates corresponding Java source code.